-Undeterred by expert opinion, there remained a small community of people, bewitched by the magic of runes, who would spend their life trying to prove the carvings were real.
-But quite honestly, the question of authenticity has been contested like a lopsided boxing match between amateur historians, such as Hjalmar Holand and Scott Wolter, swinging American anti-intellectual populism in one corner and nearly every admissible expert stiff arming with linguistic, geologic, archeologic, and historic scrutiny in the other.
+Undeterred by expert opinion, there remained a small community of people, bewitched by the magic of runes, who would spend their life searching for evidence to prove the carvings were real.
+Quite honestly, the question of authenticity has always been contested like a lopsided boxing match between amateur historians, such as Hjalmar Holand and Scott Wolter, swinging American anti-intellectual populism in one corner and nearly every admissible expert stiff arming with linguistic, geologic, archeologic, and historic scrutiny in the other.

-The stone is wrong on so many levels that it’s not even worth consideration.
-The language of the stone has no uniformity.
-It’s cross contaminated with modern Swedish and Norwegian, and marred with inconsistent spellings.
-Even the date, which is essentially modern and Arabic, doesn’t fit the puzzle.
-The historical origin of the runes themselves are all over the place.
-Some symbols died out many centuries before 1362 while others have parallels with eighteenth and nineteenth century runes.
-Plus, everything looks like a recent carving, not something consistent with a 14-century date.
-All this and more led Scandinavian runology experts to dismiss the stone as a creation by someone who had a scant understanding of runes and of the English language.
+The language of the runes is flaky from all sides.
+It's cross contaminated with modern Swedish and Norwegian, and marred with inconsistent spellings.
+Some symbols died out several centuries before while others have parallels with eighteenth and nineteenth-century runes.
+The wear and edges of the runes look more like a recent carving, not something analogous to a 14-century date.
+The date, 1362, is much too late.
+The Viking explorations had pretty much run their course by then.
+All of this and more led runology experts to dismiss the stone as a modern reproduction by someone who had a scant understanding of runes and of the English language.

-Historian and author, David M. Krueger, studied the stone extensively from this anthropological perspective and has even gone so far to say, “It’s disturbing that, on one level, Americans are only interested in pre-Columbian North American history if white people are involved.”
-In his book, Myths of the Rune Stone, Krueger describes the stone as a powerful civic myth of origin, as a source of ethnic pride, as a heroic Christian sacrifice and justification for the violent conquest of the region’s first residents, and finally as a useful tourist attraction to bolster the local economy.
+Historian and author, David M. Krueger, studied the stone extensively from this anthropological perspective and has even gone so far to say, “It's disturbing that, on one level, Americans are only interested in pre-Columbian North American history if white people are involved.”
+In his book, Myths of the Rune Stone, Krueger describes the stone as a powerful civic myth of origin, as a source of ethnic pride, as a heroic Christian sacrifice, and a justification for the violent conquest of the region’s first residents, as well as a useful tourist attraction to bolster the local economy.

-But at the end of the day, the rune stone’s story exemplifies the demarcation between truth and the things people want to believe.
-And regardless of how hard we wish Minnesota Vikings existed, the rune stone is still just a nineteenth-century creation.
-Had its author known more about history and the language of his champions he could have created something much more convincing.
-As it sits now, the Kensington Stone doesn’t pass as a very good hoax when you measure it against other more successful attempts at fooling the public’s judgement.
+Ultimately, the rune stone’s story exemplifies the demarcation between the things people want to believe and actual facts.
+Regardless of how hard we wish Minnesota Vikings existed, the runestone is still just a nineteenth-century fabrication.
+Had its author known more about the history and the language of his champions, he could have created something much more convincing.
+As it sits now, the Kensington Stone doesn’t pass as quality workmanship when you measure it against other, more successful, attempts at tomfoolery.

 A History Of Romantic Ideas

 Hoaxes have a rich and decorated history of creative individuals testing the limits of human rationale.
-The scope of these shenanigans have no single domain of deception and can range from trivial little things like manipulated photographs to extravagantly orchestrated efforts as seen with the Cardiff Giant.
-Some hoaxes might have found motivation in malicious or monetary intent while others were thought-provoking experiments.
-Some can be boring and easy to dismantle but there are, however, examples that stand out from the rest.
+The scope of these shenanigans have no single domain of deception and range from the trivial, like manipulated photographs, to extravagantly orchestrated efforts as seen with the Cardiff Giant.
+Some hoaxes are motivated by malicious or monetary intent while others are merely thought-provoking experiments.
+And while some hoaxes can be boring and easy to dismantle there are, however, some examples that stand out from the rest.

-In the years following World War II, the art world became obsessed with abstract art, the kind of expressionistic mess seen in the works of Jackson Pollock and Franz Kline.
-No careful brushstrokes or delicate use of light, just drip or throw paint haphazardly onto the canvas.
-Then hang the work in the finest art galleries and make authoritative claims like, “The artist draws a balance between chance and calculation in a bold reflection of life itself, the gestural creation resonates with passionate emotion and the breadth of the human experience,” — or some other bullshit like that.
-It was only a matter of time before someone mocked this sloppy technique and the culture that surrounded it.
+In mid-century America, the art world became obsessed with abstract art.
+This was the kind of expressionistic mess seen in the works of Jackson Pollock and Franz Kline—no careful brushstrokes or delicate use of light, just drip and throw paint haphazardly onto the stretched canvas.
+Then, hang the work in the finest art galleries and make declerations like, "The artist draws a balance between chance and calculation in a bold reflection of life itself, the gestural creation resonates with passionate emotion and the breadth of the human experience," — or some other bullshit like that.
+It was only a matter of time before some wry bastard decided to mock this sloppy technique and the culture that surrounded it.

 In 1964, the Gallerie Christinae in Göteborg, Sweden held an exhibition to showcase new works by avant-garde artists.
-There, everyone was fascinated by a set of paintings by a previously unknown French artist named Pierre Brassau whose work was definitely in the abstract.
+On the night of the exhibit, everyone was fascinated by a set of paintings by a previously unknown French artist named Pierre Brassau whose work was definitely in the abstract.
 Rolf Anderberg, an art critic for Göteborgs-Posten, was so moved by Pierre’s talent and that he remarked, “Pierre Brassau paints with powerful strokes, but also with clear determination.
 His brush strokes twist with furious fastidiousness.
 Pierre is an artist who performs with the delicacy of a ballet dancer.”

-Pierre was actually a four-year old chimpanzee named Peter from the Borås Djurpark Zoo.
-A tabloid journalist, Åke Axelsson, at Göteborgs-Tidningen was tired of seeing people ooh and aah over daubs of paint thrown at the canvas.
-So he convinced a zookeeper to have Peter draw some paintings to see whether art critics could distinguish between the work of a real abstract artist and that of an animal — which was mighty brilliant, I might add.
+Pierre was actually a four-year-old chimpanzee named Peter from the Borås Djurpark Zoo.
+A tabloid journalist, Åke Axelsson, at Göteborgs-Tidningen had grown tired of seeing people ooh and aah over daubs of paint being thrown down and celebrated as if it were a Michelangelo.
+So he convinced a zookeeper to let Peter mark up a few canvases to see whether art critics could distinguish between the work of an accomplished artist and that of an animal.
+Turns out, most critics had fell for the stunt.

-In 1985, Sports Illustrated Magazine ran an article about an eccentric mystic named Haydon (Sidd) Finch who was supposedly deciding between a career in baseball and one playing the French horn — a difficult decision for sure.
-Sidd was said to have used an unusual pitching style, kicking his leg skyward like Juan Marichal and following through with bodily contortions resembling Goofy from Walt Disney’s short film, How To Play Baseball — all of which had been acquired in Po, Tibet where Finch had learned the method of siddhi, the yogic mastery of mind-body, which enabled him to throw with blazing speed and accuracy.
-At the New York Met’s training camp, the team’s radar gun clocked Sidd’s fastball at a violent 168 mph.
-Bob Schaefer, manager for the Mets’ AAA farm club, said Nolan Ryan’s fastball (106 mph) was like a change-up compared to this hot rookie.
+Another ruse took place in 1985 when Sports Illustrated Magazine ran an article about an eccentric mystic named Haydon (Sidd) Finch who was supposedly deciding between a career in baseball and one playing the French horn — a difficult decision for sure.
+Sidd was said to have used an unusual pitching style, kicking his leg skyward like Juan Marichal and following through with bodily contortions resembling Goofy from Walt Disney’s short film, How To Play Baseball — all of which had been acquired in Po, Tibet where Finch had learned the method of siddhi, the yogic mastery of mind-body, which enabled him to throw pitches with blazing speed and accuracy.
+At the New York Met’s training camp, the team’s radar gun clocked Sidd’s fastball in at a violent 168 mph.
+Bob Schaefer, manager for the Mets’ AAA farm club, said Nolan Ryan’s fastball (106 mph) was like a change-up compared to what this hot rookie could fire.

-However, the idea that anyone could throw a baseball 60 mph faster than the best MLB pitchers of the day was total bullshit.
-Yet, many people believed Sidd really existed.
-The major networks, ABC, NBC, and CBS all sent reporters to the Met’s training camp to follow the story.
+Of course, you have to know something about professional baseball to find the humor in this, but the idea that anyone could throw a baseball 60 mph faster than the best MLB pitchers of the day was total bullshit.
+Yet, many people, including those working professionals in baseball, believed Sidd really existed.
+The major networks, ABC, NBC, and CBS, all sent reporters to the Met’s training camp to follow up on the story.
 Baseball commissioner, Peter Ueborreth, was questioned over whether other teams’ players could face Finch safely.
 And Mets fans flooded Sports Illustrated with requests for more information.
 Hardly a soul noticed that the SI issue was an April 1st edition.

-Then in 2014, a startup company called Huvr Tech launched a website and video claiming they had built a working hover board, just like one seen in the 1980s film, Back To The Future, and would soon be releasing it to the public in several different color options.
-Celebrity appearances in the video by Tony Hawk, Moby, and even the “Doc” himself, Christopher Lloyd, all seemed to add credibility to the gravity-defying product — as any celebrity endorsement should do.
-But in the end it was all just an elaborate hoax conceived by the clever bastards at Funny or Die.
+Then in 2014, Huvr Tech, a small startup, launched a website and video claiming they had built a working hoverboard, just like one seen in the 1980s film, Back To The Future, and they would be releasing it soon to the public in several different color options.
+Celebrity appearances in the video included Tony Hawk, Moby, and even the “Doc” himself, Christopher Lloyd, which seemed to add even greater credibility to the gravity-defying product—as any celebrity endorsement should do.
+But in the end it was all just another elaborate hoax conceived by the clowns at Funny or Die.

 At some superficial level, however, the answer also rests on the relationship between science and society where our beliefs and opinions form through the precarious imbalance between inquiry and reason and the romantic ideas that align with our primate biases for emotional pleasure, especially when the hoax confirms our previously held hopes and dreams.
-The significance of this confirmation bias cannot be overstressed as it defines the holistic worldview that drives humanity’s collective decision-making.
+Confirming one's beleifs through mis- or false information cannot be overstated because it's this very crux that defines the holistic worldview that drives humanity’s collective decision-making.

-In some respects, this latter issue isn’t so bad.
-Many of our convictions, beliefs, and opinions are worthy of some amount of sincerity.
+It's not all bad, many of our convictions, beliefs, and opinions are carried with some degree of sincerity and benevolence.
 But if humanity wishes to move forward, as it always claims to want to do, then we must find a way to deal with hoaxes outright because as along as hoaxes, myths, and chicanery exist so does our wrestling with truth and knowledge.

 A Bullshit Detection Kit

-In his book, The Demon Haunted World, the cosmic sage, Carl Sagan, devoted a whole chapter to the many types of deception that society is most vulnerable to — from psychics and religion to the paid product endorsements by scientists.
-But he reminds us too that falling for such fiction does not make us stupid or bad people, just that we need better tools of judgement.
-So he defined a set of nine rules to be wielded as healthy skepticism — a sort of Bullshit Detection Kit, if you will.
+In his book, The Demon Haunted World, the cosmic sage, Carl Sagan, devoted a whole chapter to the many types of deception that society is most vulnerable to — from psychics and religios zealotry to the paid product endorsements by scientists.
+But he reminds us too that falling for such fiction does not make us stupid or bad people, just that we need better tools of judgment.
+So he defined a set of nine rules to be wielded as healthy skepticism as a sort of Bullshit Detection Kit, if you will.
 To summarize: